Student Employment Guidelines

 Direct Deposit

 The college requires that all employees, including students, be enrolled in direct deposit.
 This is a free service that deposits earnings from student employment directly into any U.S. bank account(s).
+Direct deposit enrollment is completed in Workday as part of onboarding after a student is hired.

 To protect your personal financial security, never send personal bank account information via email.